 - Turbo: 80% Support & 100% Peak Power

 With these settings in Eco mode, there is very little electricity drawn from the motor when you’re just coasting along.
-The support comes on very smoothly and from a low level, so it feels a lot more natural.
+The support comes on smoothly and from a low level, so it feels a lot more natural.
 As you push into the pedals harder, the power gradually increases from the motor.
-It’s possible to get the maximum power output from the motor, but you’re working bloody hard to get there – a good incentive for riders who not only want maximum range from their e-MTB, but also want a solid workout on their ride.
+Even in Eco mode it’s still possible to get the maximum power output from the motor, but you’re working bloody hard to get there – a good incentive for riders who not only want maximum range from their e-MTB, but also want a solid workout on their ride.

-Levo SL owners can skip over this one.
-But if you own a Levo or Kenevo, there are two extra adjustments within the Infinite Tune part of the app: Acceleration Response and Shuttle Mode.
+Levo SL and Kenevo SL owners can skip over this one.
+But if you own a full-powered Levo or Kenevo, there are two extra adjustments within the Infinite Tune part of the app: Acceleration Response and Shuttle Mode.

 Even with all that adjustability provided by the Infinite Tune function, riders pushing the limits of their e-MTB are still likely to encounter range anxiety when planning longer rides.
 To address this, Specialized introduced Smart Control.

 Smart Control can be selected within the ‘Ride’ section of the app, and it allows you to program your e-MTB based on one of three different variables: Duration, Distance or Heart Rate (the latter of which we’ll talk about in the next section).

 What Smart Control does is complex, but the way you program it couldn’t be simpler.
 You tell the app how long or how far you plan to ride, how much vertical you’ll be encountering along the ride, and how much battery you want left by the end.
 From here, Smart Control automatically determines how much assistance the motor can deliver throughout the ride, so you don’t end up with a flat battery and having to push out.